haje01/forword/README.md

 ### Supported Programming Languages
 - C++ (11 or higher)
 - C# (.NET Standard 2.0 or higher)
-- Python (3.7 이상)
+- Python (3.7 or higher)

 ### Installation
-The library is provided as a single source code file (header-only library for C++), making it easy to integrate into your project.
+The library is distributed as a single source code file (for C++ as a header-only library), making it very easy to include in your project.

 Add the appropriate file for your programming language to your project from the following directory structure: